hakito/SlimVDI/README.md

    if they are done as clones.

 ### Will it corrupt my virtual disks?
-   I don't see how.
-SlimVDI does not modify the original file (it always makes a copy, then modifies the copy), so you can always revert back to the original provided you haven't deleted it.
+   SlimVDI creates a copy of the original file, so you can always revert back to the original provided you haven't deleted it.
 If you do intend to delete the original then I suggest that you use the clone for a while first, to make sure that everything is stable.